 Silver Lake Intermediate School instructs students in grades 5-8 serving students from Park Lawn and Summit Elementary Schools.
-Our enrollment over our 6 years has increased from 540 students to 750 students and we strive to be a developmentally responsive intermediate school for all students.
-The following components are in place at SLI to make this happen.
+Our enrollment over our 8 years has increased from 540 students to 745 students and we strive to be a developmentally responsive intermediate school for all students.
+The following components are in place at SLI to make this happen:

-Cyclone Circle – Our Cyclone Circle responsive classroom has become a powerful way to increase the connectedness of our young adolescents by creating a strong community with clear expectations in a non-punitive atmosphere that is interactive and engaging.
+Cyclone Circle – Introduced two years ago, our Cyclone Circle responsive classroom has become a powerful way to increase the connectedness of our young adolescents by creating a strong community with clear expectations in a non-punitive atmosphere that is interactive and engaging.
 Our students connect with their school, get to know themselves, staff and peers, build social skills and warm up their thinking selves in a wide variety of mentally challenging discussions and games.
-A meta-analysis of 207 studies of social-emotional learning programs found that students who participated in school-based social-emotional learning programs improve significantly in:
+A meta-analysis of 207 studies of social-emotional learning programs found that students who participated in school-based social-emotional learning programs improved significantly in: